georgjz/tmx2snes/README.md

 It's inconvenient but again, this was written out of laziness.

 ## Usage
-`tmx2snes -f input.tmx -o output.map`
+`tmx2snes -f input.tmx -c palettenumber -o output.map`
-Both flags `-f` and `-o` are needed, else tmx2snes will not execute.
+All three flags are needed, else tmx2snes will not execute.